-I know one applicant who was caught off guard during an interview for a teaching position at a challenging charter school when the principal asked, "You seem like a sweet girl.
+I know one applicant who was caught off guard—during an interview for a teaching position at a challenging charter school—when the principal asked, "You seem like a sweet girl.
 How could someone so nice be able to deal with students acting out?"

-Should You Be Nice - or Not?
+Should You Be Nice or Not?

 When an employer asks you this question, he or she wants to see not only how you answer an unexpected question, but also whether or not you will fit into the company culture.
 It's a tricky question because sometimes the company wants to hire someone nice, and sometimes they don't.
 Here are some tips on how to handle the interview question, "Are you nice?" so that you will not be caught off guard.